hyde231/pornstar-lookup/README.md

 NSFW !!!

-Listing 136651 individual pornstars with 281427 aliases, based on 267600 raw entries scraped from 10 different soruces.
+Listing 147884 individual pornstars with 301587 aliases, based on 301922 raw entries scraped from 17 different soruces.

 ## Purpose
 This is an attempt to combine female pornstar identities that have different names according to different sources.
-By using heuristics on names and aliases used, there should be a way to find similarities and therefore link duplicates together.
+By using heuristics on names and aliases used, there should be a way to find similarities and link duplicates together.

-Sources scraped and used as of Aug 06th, 2020:
+Sources scraped and used as of Aug, 2020:
 - https://www.freeones.xxx/ : 50315 entries
 - https://www.indexxx.com/ : 51355 entries (+ aliases)
 - https://thenude.com : 39060 entries (+ aliases)